MinIsMin/SkidCheck-2.0/README.md

 List format:
-I have made the files smaller by the following format:
+I've made the files smaller by the following format, so for example:

-SK = "STEAM_0:"
-GG = "Member of hack/troll group:"
+["STEAM_0:0:1337"] = "Member of hack/troll group: FuckVacIHack"

-So STEAM_0:0:1337 becomes:
+Becomes:

-[SK.."0:1337"] = GG.."
+["0:1337"] = GG.."
 FuckVacIHack",